Etiler: Education

 The Istanbul Japanese School is located in Etiler.

 Also, one of the campuses of the British International School Istanbul as well as a campus of Tarabya British Schools are located in Etiler.

 Bogazici University, which is a public university with different faculties like education, engineering, and arts and sciences, is also located in Etiler.
 It is situated near the end of Nispetiye Street, and has a remarkable view of the Bosphorus, as well as the Anatolian side.

 The middleschools, Hasan Ali Yücel Middleschool and the Cumhuriyet Middleschool are both located in the area as well.

 Transportation

-The M6 metro line with 4 stops; Levent, Nispetiye, Etiler & Boğaziçi Üni/Hisarüstü connects Etiler to the rest of the Istanbul Metro.
+The M6 metro line with 4 stops; Levent, Nispetiye, Etiler & Boğaziçi Üniversitesi connects Etiler to the rest of the Istanbul Metro.

 There are buses from Kabatas, Taksim and Sisli to Etiler.